 I normally wear a size 7 US and bought size 37 1/2.
-The shoe fits the exact length of my foot and is true to size based on the Superga size chart shown above.
-I have a narrow foot and wear the laces tied very tight to have a secure, snug fit.
+When it comes to Superga sizing, the shoe fits the exact length of my foot.
+I do have a narrow foot and wear the laces tied very tight to have a secure, snug fit.
+However, overall the shoe is true to size based on the Superga size chart shown above.

 Are Superga sneakers comfortable?

-I find Supergas incredibly comfortable and they have become a staple in my travel wardrobe.
-They have a soft foot bed making them easy to wear everyday.
+I find Supergas incredibly comfortable!
+They have become a staple in my travel wardrobe.
+They have a soft foot bed, which makes them easy to wear everyday.

 I even bought them as a gift for my sister-in-law who works in London and wanted comfortable shoes for her commute.
-She’s been incredibly happy with them after using them almost daily for over six months!
+She shared her Superga sneaker review with me and told me she’s been incredibly happy with them after using them almost daily for over six months!

 While Superga Cotu sneakers don’t offer built-in arch support, many travelers use either a removable arch insole or gel insole to adjust for their own level of comfort.
-If you require arch support, you can also try our list of the best travel shoes for arch support!
+If you require arch support for your Superga sneakers, you can also try our list of the best travel shoes for arch support!

 As a traveler that’s always looking to pack light, their weight instantly put me off.
-In fact, this was the only complaint our readers had about these shoes.
+In fact, this was the only complaint our readers had about these shoes when they weighed in with their Superga sneakers review.
 They all said they were cute but they were heavy.

 I wore them on the plane to and from my destination instead of packing them inside my suitcase.
-Because of this, their weight was no longer an issue as a traveler.
+Because of this, their weight was no longer an issue for me as a traveler.

 How to wear Superga sneakers

-I’m so glad I gave these sneakers a shot!
+I’m so glad I gave these shoes a shot and was able to share my Superga sneakers review!
 I ended up wearing them all summer in England for cool days with minimal rain.
 They are ideal shoes for mild weather travels, cool summers, and light rain.
-They are still holding up, despite my wearing them all over town just about every day.
+They still hold up, despite my wearing them all over town just about every day.

 They’re ultra-stylish and seem to go well with all my clothing.
 They’re also celebrity and blogger approved.
-For some reason, Superga sneakers have been the only exception to this rule.
+For some reason, these sneakers have been the only exception to this rule.

 Where to buy Superga sneakers